DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/api/index.rst

          .. group-tab:: C++

             Parameters:
                - AcquisitionFrameSetting[in]: acquisition frame setting to inquire [brightness, gain, exposure_stop].
                - curr[out]: the current value for the field.
                - min[out]: the min value for the field.
                - max[out]: the max value for the field.

+            Return:
+               - SlcSdkError: struct containing status codes and any error messages.

             .. code-block:: C++